The B2B lead generation definitive guide 2023

-· Offer a time-limited discount: To get users to hire your services or buy your products, it’s advisable adding a limited-time discount.
-Thus, you will force them to make a quick decision.
+- · Offer a time-limited discount: To get users to hire your services or buy your products, it’s advisable to make them time-limited.
+You’re more likely to get a positive decision if you create urgency.

-· Link your discounts to other offers: Discounts can be implemented in other offers as added value (e.g., in demos, trials and consultancies).
+- · Link your discounts to other offers: Discounts can be combined with other offers as added value (e.g., in demos, trials and consultancies).

-Finally, on the below there’s a summary table with all the strategies in each stage:
+Finally, here’s a summary table with all the strategies in each stage:

 5. Key platforms to launch B2B lead generation campaigns

 For B2B lead generation campaigns, there are key platforms to build optimal campaigns.

-As a mention of blog posts, theyare a good way to amplify offers and also for SEO.However, we do not recommend focusing only on blogging for B2B lead generation campaigns, for several reasons:
+Blog posts are a good way to promote offers and also for SEO.However, we do not recommend focusing only on blogging for B2B lead generation campaigns, for several reasons:

 - There’s no specific audience segmentation as there is no chance to target and control who visits your posts.

 Consequently, with blog posts it’s harder to generate B2B qualified leads.

-So, after that mention, we are going to show the most useful platforms to launch B2B lead generation campaigns:
+Now you know about blogs, we will show you the most useful platforms to launch B2B lead generation campaigns:

-According to Business Insider, LinkedIn is the most trusted platform in 2017, 2018 and 2019.
+According to Business Insider, LinkedIn was the most trusted platform in 2017, 2018 and 2019.
 It is the most important B2B lead generation platform for professionals and companies.
-Currently, it has more than 675 million users and increasing.
-They invest their time looking for new jobs, current information related to their industry, among others.
+Currently, it has more than 875 million users and increasing.
+They invest their time looking for work, industry news, and connection with likeminded professionals.

-Also, LinkedIn Ads is the number #1 platform for B2B lead generation campaigns because, according to LinkedIn, 4 out of 5 users are business decision-makers.
-So, it’s a platform to consider when building B2B lead generation campaigns.
+Also, LinkedIn Ads is the #1 platform for B2B lead generation campaigns because, according to LinkedIn, 4 out of 5 users are business decision-makers.
+Therefore, it should be fundamental to your plan when building B2B lead generation campaigns.

-In order to understand how LinkedIn Ads can help your business, we have also built the LinkedIn Ads definitive guide with useful information to launch performant LinkedIn campaigns with a high conversion rate.
-On the bellow, there are some key tips and tricks to take into account in your B2B lead generation campaigns:
+In order to understand how LinkedIn Ads can help your business, we have also created the LinkedIn Ads definitive guide with useful information to help you deliver LinkedIn campaigns that convert.
+See below for some key tips and tricks for your B2B lead generation campaigns:

 Understand whether it makes sense to build a LinkedIn Ads campaign: